Calibrating Eruptive Mass Loss in Red Supergiants with Local Group Data: Methods

 \subsection{Stellar Evolution Calculations with \texttt{MESA}}

 We evolved stellar models with Zero-Age Main Sequence (ZAMS) masses of $2-90~M_\odot$ using the 1D open-source stellar evolution software Modules for Experiments in Stellar Astrophysics (\texttt{MESA}; \citealt{Paxton:11,paxton:13,paxton:15,paxton:18,paxton:19,Jermyn:23}).
 To improve numerical robustness in the red–supergiant (RSG) regime, we updated our inlists compared to \citet{Cheng:24} for the \emph{baseline} (non-eruptive) mass-loss calculations to more closely follow the mesh and timestep controls adopted in \S7.2 of MESA VI \citep{Jermyn:23}.
 These changes were limited to solver tolerances and spatial/temporal resolution controls; all other input physics (opacities, EOS, nuclear network, convection, rotation, and steady winds) were left unchanged relative to the setup in \citet{Cheng:24}.
 Throughout, we use the same wind prescriptions and microphysics adopted in \citet{Cheng:24}.
+Inlists are accessible here at \dataset[doi: zenodo.19535148]{https://doi.org/10.5281/zenodo.19535148}.

 To test metallicity scalings in the eruptive channel, we repeated the model grid at three representative metallicities,

 which we associate, respectively, with the SMC, LMC, and M31 for the purposes of comparison to Local Group populations.
 These values are chosen to match the metallicity baselines adopted in our introduction and are used consistently in all comparisons below.